St. Louis PrideFest: History

 What became known as the St. Louis Lesbian & Gay Pride Celebration Committee began in 1979, but the first St. Louis Gay and Lesbian Pride Celebration did not occur until 1980.
 This event was sponsored by the Magnolia Committee – named for the street where the majority of the members lived and had their meetings.
 Their combined effort with a second organization resulted in a week's worth of activities held in April 1980.
 At the end of the week, hundreds gathered for "The Lesbians and Gays Walk for Charity", which went down Lindell Boulevard in the Central West End to Washington University's quadrangle.
 These two combined groups then became the St. Louis Lesbian & Gay Pride Celebration Committee.

 At the same time, writer Jim Thomas invited representatives from organizations around town to a meeting to begin discussions for an annual celebration.
 It was to be held in June as a tribute to the Stonewall Riots which occurred the last weekend of June in 1969.
 Each participating organization, still able to keep their identity in individual events, would form a larger group – creating a greater whole.
 At the time, the celebration consisted of a picnic in the beginning of the week and a march at the end.

 Thus began a tradition which is still strong today in St. Louis.
 June is now known as Gay and Lesbian Pride Month, and since the first PrideFest in 1981, the event has grown in size, attendance, and scope.

 Festival

-Location

 In the 1980s and 1990s, Pride was held in the Central West End and Forest Park.
 By the late 1990s, festivities were moved to Tower Grove Park.
 In 2013, PrideFest and the annual parade moved to downtown St. Louis.
-It has since been held at Soldiers Memorial, with the support of local officials, LGBT organizations, and the City of Saint Louis.
+It has since been held at Soldiers Memorial, with the support of local officials, LGBTQ organizations, and the City of Saint Louis.